Meet Our Speech Pathologists

 Speech Pathology Assistant

 Natalie is a Speech Pathology Assistant at Teddy Talk, fluent in English, Cantonese, and Mandarin.
-She is currently in her second year of a Bachelor of Speech Pathology at the University of Queensland.
+She is currently in her third year of Bachelor of Speech Pathology at the University of Queensland.
 Outside of work, Natalie enjoys handcrafting, exploring new cuisines, and taking walks through the city.
 Her creativity shines through in therapy, where she designs engaging, personalised session materials, and her curiosity about diverse food cultures often leads to meaningful, language-rich conversations with clients.
 Her city walks inspire her observations of everyday communication, deepening her understanding of how people connect in real-world settings.

 Natalie’s background as a tutor in Hong Kong and educator in Australian schools has shaped her strong appreciation for how cultural and environmental factors influence learning and communication styles.
 Through her studies and hands-on experience, she has developed a genuine passion for supporting children with communication challenges, tailoring each session to their individual strengths and celebrating every milestone in their progress.